ratneshpal700-ops/FINAL-PROJECT/README.md

 - EuroSAT (10 classes) and UC Merced (21 classes) don't share a label set — cross-dataset evaluation uses a manually matched 5-class subset (forest, freeway, buildings, denseresidential, river); the remaining 16 UC Merced classes are excluded by design.
 ### Demo video
 https://github.com/user-attachments/assets/18e60c84-3643-421d-a560-d8628842f56a
+### Conclusion
+Two-phase fine-tuning clearly helped on in-distribution data: unfreezing the last two ResNet-18 blocks raised EuroSAT validation macro-F1 from 0.849 to 0.954 over the frozen-only baseline, both comfortably ahead of the from-scratch baseline CNN's 0.879.
+The embedding-based change detector separates simulated changed/unchanged pairs almost perfectly (AUC 0.988) at threshold 0.456.
+The spatial-block vs. random-split comparison showed negligible leakage at this scale (0.849 vs 0.851).
+The standout problem is generalization to UC Merced, where matched-subset macro-F1 collapsed to 0.084 — with more time, the highest-value next step would be investigating that gap (e.g. resolution-matching, additional domain-adaptation fine-tuning, or re-evaluating the fully fine-tuned model rather than only the frozen-backbone one) before adding bonus tasks.